vijenex/windows-cis-scanner/README.md

 ## ⚖️ Legal

 ### License
-This software is proprietary.
+This software is open source under MIT License.
 See [LICENSE](LICENSE) for complete terms.

 ### Disclaimer
 - **No warranty** provided - use at your own risk